amina01hu/wordle-clone/README.md

 # Wordle Clone

-A simple Wordle clone built with [insert technologies used, e.g., HTML, CSS, JavaScript].
+A simple Wordle clone built with Pygame using python.
 This project replicates the popular word-guessing game where players have six attempts to guess a five-letter word.

 ## Features
 - Interactive gameplay with a clean user interface.
 - Real-time feedback on guesses (correct letters, positions, etc.).
-- Word validation to ensure valid guesses.
 - Random word generation for each game session.
+- Wave-like Win Animation for winning the game

 ## Installation
 1. Clone the repository: